GioBonvi/GoogleContactsEventsNotifier/README.md

 #### Debugging options

-This list only contains some variables used to debug and troubleshoot the script when it does not work as intended.
+Variables in this group are used to debug and troubleshoot the script when it does not work as intended.
 Generally you should not need to edit these values, but you may be asked to do so if you submit a help request.
-These variables are:
+These are the names of the variables:

 - `settings.debug.log.filterLevel`
 - `settings.debug.log.sendTrigger`
 - `settings.debug.testDate`

-## Developer options
+#### Developer options

-This list just provides a convenient place for the developers and/or maintainer to update variables without searching through the code.
+This list just provides a convenient place for the developers and/or maintainers to update variables without searching through the code.
 For normal use you should never need or want to edit these.

 - `settings.developer.version`